tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 ML-KEM is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's ML-KEM public key.
 Three parameter sets for ML-KEMs are specified by {{FIPS203}}.
 In order of increasing security strength (and decreasing performance), these parameter sets are ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
 For pure PQC, the ML-KEM algorithms are used as standalone KEMs within the HPKE framework as defined in {{?I-D.ietf-hpke-pq}}.

 While this document defines ciphersuites for all three parameter sets, implementers should follow the guidance in Section 3 of {{?I-D.ietf-hpke-pq}} regarding the selection of security levels.
-Specifically, it is noted that while ML-KEM-512 provides NIST security category 1, the use of ML-KEM-768 or ML-KEM-1024 is generally preferred to provide a higher security margin against potential future cryptanalysis
+Specifically, it is noted that while ML-KEM-512 provides NIST security category 1, the use of ML-KEM-768 or ML-KEM-1024 is generally preferred to provide a higher security margin against potential future cryptanalysis.

-PQ/T algorithms for HPKE {{?I-D.ietf-hpke-pq}} use a multi-algorithm scheme, where one component algorithm is a post-quantum algorithm and another one is a traditional algorithm.
-The hybrid combiner construction, such as the C2PRICombiner defined in {{?I-D.irtf-cfrg-hybrid-kems}}, combines the shared secrets and public values from a post-quantum KEM and a traditional KEM to derive a single shared secret for HPKE.
+PQ/T algorithms for HPKE {{!I-D.ietf-hpke-pq}} use a multi-algorithm scheme, where one component algorithm is a post-quantum algorithm and another one is a traditional algorithm.
+The hybrid combiner construction, such as the C2PRICombiner defined in {{!I-D.irtf-cfrg-hybrid-kems}}, combines the shared secrets and public values from a post-quantum KEM and a traditional KEM to derive a single shared secret for HPKE.

 # Alignment with JOSE HPKE Modes

-The JOSE HPKE specification {{?I-D.ietf-jose-hpke-encrypt}} and the COSE HPKE specification {{?I-D.ietf-cose-hpke}} define the use of HPKE with two Key Management Modes:
+The JOSE HPKE specification {{!I-D.ietf-jose-hpke-encrypt}} and the COSE HPKE specification {{!I-D.ietf-cose-hpke}} define the use of HPKE with two Key Management Modes:

 * Key Encryption, and
 * Integrated Encryption.